DrCuis/DesignGUI/README.md

-# Design GUI with Cuis
+# Design a GUI with Cuis
 This booklet shows how to design a graphical user interface with Cuis and its Morphic system.
 It contains how-to guides and background regarding the Morphic system.
 Its chapters can be read independently